Siguza/IOHIDeous/docs/index.md

 The value of `eop->evGlobalsOffset` can change, which will then cause `evg` to point to somewhere other than intended.

-From looking [at the source](TODO), this vulnerability has been present ever since the kext's original release back in 2002.
+From looking [at the source](TODO), this vulnerability seems to have been present ever since the kext's original release back in 2002.

 ## Putting the exploit together